fityannugroho/img-dl/README.md

 Type: `string`<br>
 Default: `'image'`

 The filename.
 If not specified, the original filename will be used.
-If the original filename is not available, 'image' will be used. <br>When downloading multiple images, `-index` will be appended to the end of the name (suffix). `index` will start from 1.
-For example: 'image-1'
+If the original filename is not available, 'image' will be used.

 ##### `maxRetry`